Optically-Transparent EM Skins for Outdoor-to-Indoor mm-Wave Wireless Communications: Numerical Results

-For completeness, the plots of the transmitted beam patterns of representative apertures {[}i.e., $P\in\left\{ 20,30,80,200\right\} $ and $P=Q${]} are reported in Fig. 8(\emph{b}) to confirm previous considerations on (\emph{a}) the presence and the location of the quantization lobes, (\emph{b}) the beam-width dependence on the panel aperture, and (\emph{c}) the improvement of the power transmission when widening $\Omega$ {[}Fig. 8(\emph{b}){]}.
+For completeness, the plots of the transmitted beam patterns of representative apertures {[}i.e., $P\in\left\{ 20,30,80,200\right\} $ and $P=Q${]} are reported together with the broadside case (i.e., $\Delta\theta^{rx}=0$ {[}deg{]}) in Fig. 12(\emph{b}) to confirm previous considerations on (\emph{a}) the presence and the location of the quantization lobes, (\emph{b}) the beam-width dependence on the panel aperture, and (\emph{c}) the improvement of the power transmission when widening $\Omega$ {[}Fig. 12(\emph{b}){]}.

-The final numerical experiment deals with a more complex setup, the impinging wave being deflected in a double-anomalous direction (i.e., a non-Snell direction both in elevation and azimuth).
+The subsequent numerical experiment deals with a more complex setup, the impinging wave being deflected in a double-anomalous direction (i.e., a non-Snell direction both in elevation and azimuth).
 More in detail, a $P=Q=40$ meta-atoms \emph{OTO-EMS} has been designed by imposing the \emph{O2I} transmission along the direction ($\theta^{rx}=140$ {[}deg{]}, $\varphi^{rx}=30$ {[}deg{]}).
-Also in this case, the synthesized \emph{OTO-EMS} features a local optical transparency greater than $80\%$ within the entire aperture $\Omega$ {[}Fig. 9(\emph{a}){]}.
-Moreover, the color map of the transmitted pattern in the $u-v$ coordinates shows that the \emph{OTO-EMS} focuses the transmitted beam along the desired direction since $u^{rx}\approx0.556$ and $v^{rx}\approx0.321$ {[}Fig. 9(\emph{b}){]}, being $u\triangleq\sin\left(\theta\right)\cos\left(\varphi\right)$ and $v\triangleq\sin\left(\theta\right)\sin\left(\varphi\right)$ the cosine directions \cite{Mailloux 2005}.
+Also in this case, the synthesized \emph{OTO-EMS} features a local optical transparency greater than $80\%$ within the entire aperture $\Omega$ {[}Fig. 13(\emph{a}){]}.
+Moreover, the color map of the transmitted pattern in the $u-v$ coordinates shows that the \emph{OTO-EMS} focuses the transmitted beam along the desired direction since $u^{rx}\approx0.556$ and $v^{rx}\approx0.321$ {[}Fig. 13(\emph{b}){]}, being $u\triangleq\sin\left(\theta\right)\cos\left(\varphi\right)$ and $v\triangleq\sin\left(\theta\right)\sin\left(\varphi\right)$ the cosine directions \cite{Mailloux 2005}.
 Because of the limited phase coverage of the dual-layer meta-atom and analogously to single-anomalous transmissions, a specular quantization side-lobe appears at $u=-u^{rx}$, $v=-v^{rx}$.
+Such quantization lobes may be reduced by considering more complex meta-atom architectures enabling wider phase coverages.

+The exploitation of the same theoretical framework when dealing with more complex illuminations is then analyzed.
+To this end, a $15$ {[}dB{]}-gain horn antenna {[}Fig. 14(\emph{a}){]} located at $100$ {[}m{]} from the \emph{OTO-EMS} and $\left(\theta^{inc},\varphi^{inc}\right)=\left(-10,0\right)$ {[}deg{]} has been used as a benchmark radiator to model a primary source (e.g., a base station), and the \emph{OTO-EMS} design has been carried out enforcing $\Delta\theta^{rx}\in\left\{ 0,\,20,\,40,\,60,\,80\right\} $ {[}deg{]} ($\theta^{rx}\in\left\{ 180,\,160,\,140,\,120,\,100\right\} $ {[}deg{]}) {[}Fig. 14(\emph{b}){]}.
+The plots of the resulting patterns confirm that the beam shaping capabilities of the \emph{OTO-EMS}s do not depend on the type of illumination {[}Fig. 14(\emph{b}){]}.
+In fact, the desired anomalous transmission is achieved regardless of the incident field {[}Fig. 14(\emph{b}){]}.